stand clear of the closing doors: inside vaquera’s subway fashion show

 New York City subway riders are used to shows livening up their commutes.
 "Showtime" dancers like the W.A.F.F.L.E crew perfect their gravity-defying routines on the poles of the Q, full blown mariachi bands weave their way through the L, and then there's the guy playing Sound of Silence on the pan pipes every morning at the Metropolitan G station.
 But last Friday night, F train riders were treated to a different kind of show: a fashion show.

-Fashion brand Vaquera presented its third collection on the uptown platform at the Delancey St station to an eclectic mix of downtown it-kids like Michael Bailey Gates and Hari Nef, as well as regular ol' rush hour riders.
+Emerging brand Vaquera presented its third collection on the uptown platform at the Delancey St station to an eclectic mix of downtown it-kids like Michael Bailey Gates and Hari Nef, as well as regular ol' rush hour riders.
 A fair share of "WTFs" were thrown around as models chomped on a bountiful harvest of carrots, but for the most part, the non-fashion set seemed to really get into it, shooting selfies and Snapchats galore.
 We caught up with Vaquera designer Patric DiCaprio to talk cowgirls and how to get your money's worth on the MTA.

 Tell us about the Vaquera's origins.